aiforged/docs/docs/services/utilities/index.md

 | Webhooks                | Call external APIs/webhooks on document or agent events             | webhooks.md                |
 | Workflow Code           | Advanced HITL and routing automation for verification workflows     | workflow-code.md           |

-{% hint style="info" %}
+!!! info
     Utility services are designed to be attached as pre- or post-processors; do not configure them as standalone services.
 Use the Service Flow Configurator or parent service’s view to attach and schedule them.
-{% endhint %}

 ***